This week, Matthew Hirtes examines moving to Lanzarote – the sunny Canary Island that was formerly home for the owners of Spain Buddy.

 “To find a non commercialized Island is such a rarity these days which makes it an ideal place to live or holiday.
 I love the family values which emanate from the Spanish locals and the traditions still adhered to from the Carnivals and Fiestas to the Dolores Pilgrimage which take place every year.
 I wake up every day and know that the sun will shine at some point during the day, even in Winter.
 I decided to invest in my own business and became a local Estate Agent so I now get the pleasure of helping people who want to either buy a holiday home or permanent home on this lovely Island .” – Sue Cox (Grupo Estupendo)

-Are you an expat in Lanzarote?
+Are you living on Lanzarote?
+Or are you considering a move there?
 What do you like/dislike about it?
 Let us know below.